-The Author suggests that the absence of awareness of FOT-probability theory and consequent total dependence on population probability in the absence of populations could be responsible for subtle delusion or even deceit and, without deep probing, invisible and therefore insidious effects on thinking.
+• The Author suggests that the absence of awareness of FOT-probability theory and consequent total dependence on population probability in the absence of populations could be responsible for subtle delusion or even deceit and, without deep probing, invisible and therefore insidious effects on thinking.
+The Author is not the first to express this concern [15].